RichStone/crosspost-markdown/README.md

 At the moment, with CrossPost you will be able to write your developer article in markdown using your favorite editor and automatically push it to webflow and dev.to.

+Check out the full tutorial [fullstack.coach](https://fullstack.coach) to get yourself started to write your content in markdown and to configure your top notch
+IWE (Integrated Developer Environment)

 So far codementor.io and Medium don't offer an API to create articles, so that you'll need to follow a few more manual steps to import your articles there (see the complete [fullstack.coach](https://fullstack.coach) blog writing